HSLdevcom/jore4-hastus/README.md

 ### Import feature

-`POST import` Send a text body in CSV format containing a Hastus schedule to be imported as a vehicle schedule frame to the Jore4 timetables database.
+`POST /import` Send a text body in CSV format containing a Hastus schedule to be imported as a vehicle schedule frame to the Jore4 timetables database.
 The trip records in the CSV data are matched against the journey pattern references (`journey_pattern_ref`) in the Jore4 timetables database.
 For each trip record in the CSV, a route match must be found in the existing journey pattern references.